asalamanca1/Auto-Commit-AI/data-pipeline/README.md

 This folder contains scripts to build a dataset of GitHub commit messages and their corresponding diffs, filtered down to Python-only changes.
 The goal is to get clean, meaningful data for training ML models that can generate commit messages.

+> **This pipeline is specifically for loading and creating your own custom dataset from GitHub.**
+> If you're using the provided dataset, you can skip this step entirely.

 ---

 ## Overview